Impulse Offer

 Effective incident response requires well-defined processes and collaboration between technical teams and stakeholders.

-An expert in electronics design and specialised in IoT solutions, LACROIX supports its customers every step of the way to develop their IoT projects.
+Expert in electronics design and specialised in IoT solutions, LACROIX supports its customers each step on the way to develop their IoT projects.

 In order to be compliant with the Cyber Resilience Act, IoT players are required to meet several criteria.
 And LACROIX is the perfect partner to ensure that all 5 of these key points are fulfilled: